zakvarty/advent_of_code_2020/README.md

 _Task 2_:  Find the contiguous subset of the numbers that sum to the previous answer.
 What is the sum of the largest and smallest numbers in this set?:heavy_check_mark:

+##  Day 10 - Adaptor Array :electric_plug: :
+__Key words:__ Combinatorics, suppressing scientific notation

+_Task 1_: Using all adaptors, find the number of 1 and 3 jolt differences.
+What is their product? :heavy_check_mark:

+_Task 2_:  Find the number of valid adaptor combinations.
+(Gah.) :heavy_check_mark: